HomeAround the provinceCity of Brockville acquires land from St. Lawrence College to build recreation...

 Architecture and engineering firm IDEA/N45 has been contracted to provide a detailed design for the facility and the project will be ready for construction once funding is identified and approved.

-“For several years the city has been looking for a suitable location for a second ice pad, with expansion at the Memorial Centre being determined to be the best and most cost-effective location,” said Brockville Mayor Matt Wren.
+“For several years the city has been looking for a suitable location for a second ice pad, with expansion at the Memorial Centre being determined to be the best and most cost-effective location,” Brockville Mayor Matt Wren said in a statement.
 “The college has been an excellent partner, working with the city to make sure that this important project can move forward.”